Vernon Dent: Illness and death

 Away from motion pictures, in the late 1930s and early 1940s, Vernon Dent owned and operated a soda fountain and refreshments concession at Westlake Park in Los Angeles.
 Mrs. Dent recalled:

 It wasn't our livelihood so we didn't depend upon it.
 He did this as a lark.
 We had jukeboxes and ice cream.
 It was very lucrative and a lot of fun.
 Vernon loved that.
 He drank far too much Coca-Cola.
 When we had the concession he'd drink the syrup and add his own seltzer.

 This ultimately resulted in a diagnosis of diabetes later in life, and Vernon Dent eventually lost his vision.
 Even this affliction didn't stop his career; producer-director Jules White, filming low-budget remakes of earlier comedies, hired Vernon Dent for a few new scenes to match his older ones.
 Dent, now legally blind, delivered enthusiastic performances while in static or seated positions accommodating his impaired vision.
 He retired from performing in 1954 but he continued to appear in previously-filmed footage from his earlier shorts; as such, his last "appearance" was in the Stooge short Guns a Poppin (1957).
 Dent had appeared in over 400 films by the time he retired.

 Dent attended Shemp Howard's funeral in 1955.
 By that time, he was completely blind and had to be led to Shemp's casket.
-Character actor Emil Sitka was one of many at the event who did not know Dent had lost his sight:
+Character actor and longtime Stooge collaborator Emil Sitka was one of many at the event who did not know Dent had lost his sight:

 Vernon came into the parlor, wearing a yarmulke like everyone else since this was a Jewish ceremony.
 He was led in by his arm, and brought up to Shemp's casket.
 The man accompanying Vernon told him, "this is Shemp."
 Vernon was staring straight ahead at the wall – it was then that I realized he was blind.
 Vernon felt Shemp's hand, then his face very gently.
 Everyone else had been filing past the casket quickly, but Vernon took his time, giving a last goodbye to his friend.
 It was one of the most moving things I ever saw.

 Dent's diabetes worsened after his retirement, limiting his activities.
-He died of a heart attack on November 5, 1963.
-He is buried at Forest Lawn Memorial Park, in Hillside plot, grave L-3796.
+He died of a heart attack on November 5, 1963; he is buried at Forest Lawn Memorial Park, in Hillside plot, grave L-3796.